22vv0/asphyxia_plugins/README.md

 	- 2024070900 support
 	- Added ARENA season 14 (rank match: MEGAMIX BATTLE)
 		- ARENA STATION set 14 added.
 	- Added TAMANEKO Adventure: new unlock system where you complete map missions and earn food for TAMANEKO.
-Completing maps unlock new songs and new XCD charts.
+Completing maps unlocks new songs and new XCD charts.
 		- Track Liberation map can be enabled/disabled in the main settings.
 		- Check 'Unlocking Events -> Stamp Events -> TAMA猫アドベンチャー (TAMANEKO Adventure)' to toggle the event.